haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 Since extraction yield is calculated from TDS, accurate TDS measurement is vital for obtaining meaningful *objective* coffee data.
 However, precisely measuring TDS is extremely challenging.
 Even minor flaws in the process can lead to significant errors, rendering the supposedly *objective* data meaningless.

 Currently, there is a scarcity of Chinese language resources on proper TDS measurement.
 This article aims to help fill that gap and stimulate further discussion.
-I will explain my detailed TDS measurement workflow, experimentally assess the impact of evaporation on TDS, and compare the performance of several popular refractometer models including [VST LAB Coffee III](https://store.vstapps.com/products/vst-lab-coffee-iii-refractometer-2022), [ATAGO PAL-COFFEE](https://www.atago.net/product/?l=en&k=CCF59218), and [Difluid R2 Extract](https://digitizefluid.com/products/r2-extract).
+I will explain my detailed TDS measurement workflow, experimentally assess the impact of evaporation on TDS, and compare the performance of several popular refractometer models including [VST LAB Coffee III](https://store.vstapps.com/products/vst-lab-coffee-iii-refractometer-2022), [ATAGO PAL-COFFEE](https://www.atago.net/product/?l=en&k=CCF59218), and [DiFluid R2 Extract](https://digitizefluid.com/products/r2-extract).

 All experimental data is [open source](https://docs.google.com/spreadsheets/d/1BQ1JWJI15t-FinSL4U_aB_1EJ0OXRj5Qxc3zgRUO_Ps/edit?usp=sharing).
 Please feel free to use it and share any new insights you glean from the data!